aderhgawen/ESP8266-Webserver/README.md

 # ESP8266-Webserver
 This Arduino sketch starts the ESP8266 as an access point, and provides a web interface to configure WiFi credentials and control the ESP'S GPIO pins.
-This code relies on the [ESP8266 Arduino core](https://github.com/esp8266/Arduino), an excellent Arduino library for programming the ESP8266.
+This code uses the [ESP8266 Arduino core](https://github.com/esp8266/Arduino), an excellent Arduino library for programming the ESP8266.

 Main page: